Selling art prints is a great way to earn passive income from purchased original art.

 Although local printing companies are not as popular for artists, it is still an option.

-One benefit of working with a local printer is that most services use high-quality inks on archival paper to know you will receive the best quality for your money.
+One benefit of working with a local printer is that most services use high-quality inks on acid-free archival paper to know you will receive the best quality for your money.

 The challenge is to create price points that will inspire online sales while making a decent profit.